Lead Researcher: Sheema

 Project description: Fruit bats such as flying foxes (Pteropus spp.) are under severe threat in Peninsular Malaysia due to hunting (for food and medicine) and extermination (as agricultural pests).
 They are often viewed negatively, and are not charismatic flagship species, so there is little motivation to conserve them.
 Yet the decline of flying fox populations could have serious implications for Malaysia’s forest ecosystems, as well as people’s livelihoods and wellbeing – especially on tropical islands.
 This is particularly important as flying foxes still do not have total legal protection in Peninsular Malaysia.
 See here for further information on these issues and how Rimba has been involved.

-Fieldwork for this project has wrapped up for the year 2016, and the data are currently being analysed and written up as Sheema spends the second half of the year concluding her PhD in Paris.
-We hope to secure further funding to continue the work and extend the project further into the long term, but the future status is currently unknown.
+The first phase of this project has wrapped up now, as Sheema concluded her PhD in Paris in November 2016.
+We hope to secure further funding to continue the work and extend the project further into the long term, but at the moment the project is on hiatus while Sheema takes a sabbatical.
 Stay tuned for further updates!